MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### Who can view the dashboards and reports?

-If you connected to the content pack, you can share it with anybody by using the [sharing functionality](https://go.microsoft.com/fwlink/p/?linkid=845494).
+If you connected to the template app, you can share it with anybody by using the [sharing functionality](https://go.microsoft.com/fwlink/p/?linkid=845494).
 Power BI licensing requires that both the user sharing and the user with whom a dashboard is shared have Power BI Pro or Power BI Premium.

 ### Can anyone share the dashboard, or does it have to be the person who connected to the dashboard?

 When sharing the dashboard, you can either allow users to re-share the dashboard with others or not.
 You can set this option at the time of sharing.

-### Is it possible to work on and customize the same content pack with a group of people?
+### Is it possible to work on and customize the same template app with a group of people?

 Yes.
-To enable a group of admins to work together on the same content pack, you can leverage the app workspace functionality of Power BI, for more information, see [How should I collaborate and share dashboards and reports?](https://go.microsoft.com/fwlink/p/?linkid=851070)
+To enable a group of admins to work together on the same template app, you can leverage the app workspace functionality of Power BI, for more information, see [How should I collaborate and share dashboards and reports?](https://go.microsoft.com/fwlink/p/?linkid=851070)

 ### For which timeframe is data available?

 The majority of the reports display data for the previous 12 months.
 However, some of the charts may show less history since the data collection for different products and reports were started at different times and thus data for the full 12 months might not be available.
 All the reports will eventually build up to 12 months of history.
 Reports that show user level details show data for the previous complete month.

-### What data is included in the content pack?
+### What data is included in the template app?

-The data in the content pack currently covers the same set of activity metrics available in the [Activity Reports](../activity-reports/activity-reports.md).
-As reports are added to the activity reports, they will be added to the content pack in a future release.
+The data in the template app currently covers the same set of activity metrics available in the [Activity Reports](../activity-reports/activity-reports.md).
+As reports are added to the activity reports, they will be added to the template app in a future release.

-### How does the data in the content pack differ from the data in the usage reports?
+### How does the data in the template app differ from the data in the usage reports?

-The underlying data you see in the content pack matches the data you see in the activity reports in the Microsoft 365 admin center.
-The key differences are that in the admin center data is available for the last 7/30/90/180 days while the content pack presents data on a monthly basis for up to 12 months.
+The underlying data you see in the template app matches the data you see in the activity reports in the Microsoft 365 admin center.
+The key differences are that in the admin center data is available for the last 7/30/90/180 days while the template app presents data on a monthly basis for up to 12 months.

-In addition, user level details in the content pack are only available for the last complete month for users who were assigned a product license and performed an activity.
+In addition, user level details in the template app are only available for the last complete month for users who were assigned a product license and performed an activity.

-### When should I use the content pack and when the usage reports?
+### When should I use the template app and when the usage reports?

 The [Activity Reports](../activity-reports/activity-reports.md)  are a good starting point to understand usage and adoption of Office 365.
-The content pack combines the Office 365 usage data and your organization’s Active Directory information and enables admins to analyze the data set using the visual analytics capabilities of Power BI.
+The template app combines the Office 365 usage data and your organization’s Active Directory information and enables admins to analyze the data set using the visual analytics capabilities of Power BI.
 This enables admins to not just visualize and analyze Office 365 usage data, but also slice it by Active Directory properties such as departments, location etc. They can also create custom reports and share the insights within their organization.

 ### How often is the data refreshed?

-When you connect to the content pack for the first time, it will automatically populate with your data for the previous 12 months.
-After that, the content pack data will refresh weekly.
+When you connect to the template app for the first time, it will automatically populate with your data for the previous 12 months.
+After that, the template app data will refresh weekly.
 Customers can choose to modify the refresh schedule if their use of this data demands a different update rhythm.

 The back-end Office 365 service will refresh data on a daily basis and provides data that is between 5-8 days latent from the current date.

-The **Content date** column in each dataset represents the freshness date of the data in the content pack.
+The **Content date** column in each dataset represents the freshness date of the data in the template app.

 ### How is an active user defined?